Where we began

 Honoring the legacy

 The new millennium saw Dr. Jill Windy join the Noah’s team in 2000, after graduating from the University of Illinois.
 She began a partnership with Dr. Conrad in 2005.
 Upon Dr. Conrad’s retirement in 2009, she became the sole owner and continues to this day to maintain the expectation of excellence and innovation in providing service and veterinary care to our community.
 Since 2009 there have been major upgrades to the equipment, physical plant, and management systems.
-Laser therapy and acupuncture were also added as treatment modalities for our patients.
+Laser therapy and regenerative medicine were also added as treatment modalities for our patients.
 She instituted wellness programs for preventive care and authored multiple articles for a national publication on the subject.

 Then and now